 To build credibility, add value to prospects, or better, establish themselves as thought leaders — salespeople need a toolkit of focused and high-quality content at their disposal.

 That’s where your marketing team comes in.
-They create content assets like videos, blogs, eBooks, case studies, decks and sales scripts that enable reps to have better value-driven interactions.
+They create content assets like videos, blogs, eBooks, case studies, decks, and sales scripts that enable and empower your sales team.

 However, for content to be truly effective:

 – Sales and marketing need to collaborate and co-create.

 Your sales reps should regularly share insights about frequent buyer questions and pain points at each stage of their journey.
 This would help your marketing team create better, more solution-driven content.